 4. I strive to render every sentence in the active voice.
 Sometimes, though, the passive voice works better.

 3. I ignore the advice, found in many guides for writers, to omit all adverbs.
 Yes, they are imprecise and therefore have no place in laws, policies, and regulations.
 Even though I strive to use the right word, there are some times when the right verb is enhanced by an adverb.
 Used well, adverbs enhance action as spices enhance food.
 They can intensify the tone of a verb, contribute an emotional element, or exaggerate something absurd.

 2. When writing dialog, if a word stands in for someone’s name I capitalize it.
 “What do you think, Honey?”
 “I’m listening, Son.”
 “Say that again, will you, Young Man?”
 This is merely my own rule for myself.

 1. In the five books I’ve written I’ve had no use for the seriously superfluous word got and its past participle, gotten.
-You’ll never find it in my writing, except in the preceding sentence.
+You’ll never find it in my writing, except in this article.
 There is always a better construction.
-(Got is the word that gives you expressions such as: “A lot of beer got drunk at the party.”)

 I’m sure that I adhere to other rules as well which I may not even be aware of.
 Following these rules may make my writing sound formal, even archaic.
 I don’t care, because I believe it results in a quick read that is clear, easy to follow, and leaves no doubt what I intended to say.
 Assuming that I have an entertaining, informative story to tell, I believe my rules help express it effectively.